St Mark's Fly - Bibio marci

-Other Bibio species are broadly similar, though B. marci is larger than most and has a black front edge to its wings.
+Other Bibio species are broadly similar, though B. marci is larger than most.

 Hedgerows and woodland edge, often in moist areas.